Why Does It Mean When Chocolate Turns White?

 What does it mean when chocolate turns white?

 Discoloration of chocolate happens for two reasons: fat bloom or sugar bloom.
-Fat bloom is when liquid fat moves through the chocolate and then crystalizes on the surface.
+Fat bloom occurs when liquid fat moves through the chocolate and then crystalizes on the surface.
 It's usually caused by a quick change in temperature.
-Sugar bloom is when the chocolate gets a bit wet and draws out the sugar.
-When it dries, it leaves the white-ish crystals behind.
+Sugar bloom occurs when the chocolate gets a bit wet, and the moisture draws out the sugar.
+When it dries, it leaves the whitish crystals behind.
 Both are harmless.
 The texture just might be a bit grainy.

 How long can chocolate last?